Get help with choosing your perfect backpack on wheels in this Osprey backpacks review.

 To help you make the right choice, this Osprey backpacks review examines the pros and cons of the Fairview Wheels 36 and Osprey Ozone 75 and answers your burning questions about hybrid backpacks.

 Let’s get rolling …

-From its establishment in 1974, Osprey has earned a stellar reputation for making comfortable, well-engineered backpacks packed with useful features.
-In recent years they have diversified from hiking backpacks to ones more suited for general travel.
+From its establishment in 1974, Osprey has gained a stellar reputation for making comfortable, well-engineered backpacks packed with useful features.
+In recent years the company has diversified from hiking backpacks to ones more suited for general travel.

 Osprey offers a lifetime guarantee on its backpacks and will repair or replace damaged and defective backpacks (cases of wear and tear, accidental damage, abuse and lifetime expiration are not covered).
 And this is not just marketing spiel: the company has excellent reports of following through on its promise.